 Can I teach myself to sew?

 Absolutely, yes, you can!
-The internet is a wealth of information, and learn to sew online tutorials.
-Start with some sewing basics, such as how to sew a seam and seam finishes.
-Get yourself some scrap fabric and start practicing the basics and slowly build up your skills.
+The internet is a wealth of information, and you can learn to sew through online tutorials.
+Start with some sewing lessons basics, such as sewing a seam and seam finishes.
+Get yourself some scrap fabric start practicing the basics and slowly build up your skills.

 How do Beginners Learn to Sew?